 Q: Are there Internet, telephone and TV connections in the rooms?

-A: Yes, every room in the residence halls has an Internet jack, a phone jack and a TV connection.
+A: Every room in the residence halls has an Internet jack and a TV connection.
 Phone service is turned on by request only.
-You must bring your own Ethernet cable, phone and coaxial cable to use these utilities.
+Resident students must bring their own Ethernet cable to connect to high speed, wired internet and their own coaxial cable to connect their TV to the Cable TV Jack.
 The residence halls are also equipped with Wi-Fi access for wireless connections.
+Go to the IT site for more info on Residence Hall Connections.

 Q: Can I stay in my room during winter break and over the summer?